Code4HR/welcome/README.md

+# welcome
-# welcome: Indoc for new brigade members (first hacknight)
+Indoc for new brigade members (first hacknight)
 =======

 Lets put ideas and resources here, and once we have enough for a page, we can create it as welcome.c4hrva.us.